K

 Getting started with TARX

-Install TARX, set up your first Space, and run your first local AI conversation — all in under five minutes.
+Install TARX, set up your first Space, and run your first Computer conversation in under five minutes.

 Last updated · March 20, 2026